jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.3.12 =
+* Added a multisite-aware lock that lets network administrators enforce provider and model selections for every site.
+* Updated the settings experience to surface the network toggle in Network Admin and render provider/model controls as read-only when locked.
+* Ensured background AJAX flows honor network-enforced options and refreshed release metadata for 1.3.12.

 = 1.3.11 =
 * Added a `wp aimentor generate` WP-CLI command that mirrors the AJAX generation flow, records history, and optionally saves output to disk.
 * Documented the WP-CLI workflow with prerequisites and usage examples for both content and canvas exports.